Skip to main content

 Next Topic: Remix Framework and React Router v7 Cheat Sheet

 Redux is a predictable state container for JavaScript applications, most commonly used with React but framework-agnostic.
 It centralizes application state into a single immutable store, enforces unidirectional data flow, and enables powerful debugging capabilities like time-travel and hot reloading.
 Redux follows three core principles: single source of truth, state is read-only, and changes are made with pure functions (reducers).
-While modern alternatives exist (Zustand, Recoil, Jotai), Redux remains widely adopted in large-scale applications where predictability, middleware extensibility, and DevTools integration are critical.
-Redux Toolkit (RTK) is now the official, opinionated way to write Redux — simplifying boilerplate with utilities like createSlice, configureStore, and createAsyncThunk, while including Immer for safe "mutative" updates and RTK Query for data fetching.
+Redux Toolkit (RTK) is the official, opinionated way to write Redux — eliminating boilerplate with createSlice, configureStore, createAsyncThunk, and RTK Query for data fetching.
+Redux 5.0 and RTK 2.0 (released late 2023) modernized the entire ecosystem with improved ESM packaging, TypeScript-first APIs, and new utilities like combineSlices and createDynamicMiddleware.

 What This Cheat Sheet Covers